 Train – The fastest train service from Vienna to Hallstatt takes just under 3 hours 20 minutes and departs every two hours from Vienna Hauptbahnhof (main station).

-Organised tour/excursion – Two popular day tours from Vienna to Hallstatt are:
+Organised tour/excursion – Two popular day trips from Vienna to Hallstatt are:

 - Vienna Alpine Panoramic tour to Hallstatt Click here for prices